christopherkutzmann/JWTAuth/README.md

 ### Redirection

-By default, after successful redirects to the main page.
+By default, after successful authentication there is a redirect to the main page.
 You can change it by passing the parameter `returnToPage`:

 `https://wiki.example.com/wiki/Special:JWTLogin?returnToPage=ArticleName`